OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 Not all personal data processed by Microsoft can be accessed or controlled via the tools above.
 If you want to access or control personal data processed by Microsoft that is not available via the tools above or directly through the Microsoft products you use, you can always contact Microsoft at the address in the How to contact us section or by using our web form.

+We provide aggregate metrics about user requests to exercise their data protection rights via the Microsoft Privacy Report.

+You can also make choices about the collection and use of your data by Microsoft.
+You can control your personal data that Microsoft has obtained, and exercise your data protection rights, by contacting Microsoft or using various tools we provide.
+In some cases, your ability to access or control your personal data will be limited, as required or permitted by applicable law.
+How you can access or control your personal data will also depend on which products you use.
+For example, you can:

+*   Control the use of your data for interest-based advertising from Microsoft by visiting our opt-out page.
+*   Choose whether you wish to receive promotional emails, SMS messages, telephone calls, and postal mail from Microsoft.
+*   Access and clear some of your data through the Microsoft privacy dashboard.

+Not all personal data processed by Microsoft can be accessed or controlled via the tools above.
+If you want to access or control personal data processed by Microsoft that is not available via the tools above or directly through the Microsoft products you use, you can always contact Microsoft at the address in the How to contact us section or by using our web form.

+We provide aggregate metrics about user requests to exercise their data protection rights via the Microsoft Privacy Report.

 You can access and control your personal data that Microsoft has obtained with tools Microsoft provides to you, which are described below, or by contacting Microsoft.
 For instance:

 *   If Microsoft obtained your consent to use your personal data, you can withdraw that consent at any time.